How To Block Ads on Pinterest 2026

 Pinterest serves native ads designed to blend in with regular pins.
 You won't see any flashy banners or pop-ups here.
 They'll usually deliver personalized ads and experiences based on your on-site and off-site activities.
 Yes, Pinterest collects a lot of your data to provide personalized ads.

-Some of its logs include your sensitive info, precise location, interactions with the site, device info, your IP address, and more.
+Some of its logs include your sensitive information, approximate location, site interactions, device information, your IP address, and more.
 If someone were to steal this data from Pinterest, they could use it to mount a substantial hack attack against you.
 That's why we recommend using a good virtual private network (VPN) when browsing the web.
 It can mask your real IP and location and hide your traffic from prying eyes.

 If you take a second, you can also recognize sponsored pins: they usually have the "Promoted by" stamp in the bottom corner.
 Note that using a VPN, blocking cookies, and boosting your privacy will turn your personalized ads into random promoted posts.
 We believe that's a small price to pay for privacy and security.